Gresham College: Professors

-The professors currently hold their positions for three years, extendable for a fourth year, and give six lectures a year.
-There are also regular visiting professors appointed to give series of lectures at the College, and a large number of single-lecture speakers.
+The professors generally hold their positions for three years, extendable for a fourth year, and give six lectures a year.
+There are also regular visiting professors appointed to give series of lectures at the College, and many single-lecture speakers.

 Gresham Special Lecture series

 The Gresham Special Lecture – now called The Sir Thomas Gresham Annual Lecture – originated in 1983 as a free public lecture delivered by a prominent speaker.
 It was devised as a focus-point among the many free public lectures offered every year.